President of Honduras says he and his wife have coronavirus

 "Over the weekend I started to feel bad, and today they have diagnosed me with being infected with Covid-19," Hernández said in a televised presidential address on Tuesday night.

-The president added that he had mild symptoms and was receiving treatment.
-He said he would continue to carry out his presidential duties while in isolation.
+The President added that he had mild symptoms and was receiving treatment.
+He said he would continue to carry out his presidential duties while in isolation and under observation.

+He is the first president in Latin America to have tested positive for the virus.

-Hernández's wife, First Lady Ana García de Hernández, and two presidential aides have also tested positive for the disease.
+Hernández's wife, first lady Ana García de Hernández, and two presidential aides have also tested positive for the disease.

 Hernández said his wife was asymptomatic at present.
+The first lady is self-isolating following her diagnosis.

+"The President at all times maintained the preventive measures recommended by the health authorities, yet due to the nature of his work it wasn't possible to to stay in total isolation," according to a statement released by the presidential office Tuesday.

+The statement urged Hondurans to continue following recommended coronavirus guidelines, including measures such as wearing masks and washing hands frequently.

 Honduras began slowly reopening its economy on June 8 after months of restrictions aimed at curbing the spread of coronavirus.